-A list of references to religion and spirituality in documents that led to the formation of the United Nations, in the UN Charter, in the constitutions of some UN bodies, and in the Universal Declaration of Human Rights.
+References to religion and spirituality are found in documents that led to the formation of the United Nations, in the UN Charter, in the constitutions of some UN bodies, and in the Universal Declaration of Human Rights.

 ATLANTIC CHARTER, 1941 - The Atlantic Charter grew out of August 12, 1941, discussions between US President Franklin D. Roosevelt and British Prime Minister Winston Churchill.
 Meeting in great secrecy aboard the US heavy cruiser USS Augusta and the British battle cruiser HMS Prince of Wales, the two leaders and their staffs discussed the general strategy of the war against the Axis Powers.
 The major public outcome of those discussions was the Atlantic Charter.
 The Atlantic Charter formed the basis of many later international agreements, including the United Nations Charter.
 Paragraph 8 contains the following statement: